coderavdhesh/Hotel-Ratings-Microservice/README.md

-# Hotel-Ratings-Microservice : Hotels rating independent service like in Airbnb, OYO rooms, Booking.com, agoda etc. based on microService architecture
+# Hotel-Ratings-Microservice :
+**It is a Hotels rating backend service like in Airbnb, OYO rooms, Booking.com, agoda etc. based on microService architecture**

 This is a fully independent service developend based on microservice architecture using Spring boot that connects to the MySQL database.
 This microservice contains 3 services(API) with